danger

 1. For purposes of this Chapter 17.41:

-2. A. “Costs” means any costs, direct or indirect, incurred by the City in the abatement of a landslide.
-Costs may include, but are not limited to, those associated with the removal of debris, traffic control and barricading, engineering, construction, erosion control, reforestation, restoration and repair of existing public facilities, City overhead as provided in 5.48.030, and Revenue Division’s charges established in 17.12.020 B.
+2. A. Costs means any costs, direct or indirect, incurred by the City in the abatement of a landslide.
+Costs may include, but are not limited to, those associated with the removal of debris, traffic control and barricading, engineering, construction, erosion control, reforestation, restoration and repair of existing public facilities, City overhead as provided in Portland City Code Section 5.48.030, and the revenue service and program of the City Administrator charges established in Subsection 17.12.020 B.

 17.41.030 Applicability.

-3. B. Landslides in unimproved public right-of-way as defined by Chapter 17.42 of this code.
+2. B. Landslides in unimproved public right-of-way as defined by Chapter 17.42 of Portland City Code.

 1. A. A landslide is a public nuisance.
-The nuisance is subject to abatement as provided by Title 29, except as provided in this Chapter.
-Abatement by the City shall be conducted at the direction of the City Engineer.
-The City Engineer may direct summary abatement where there is an immediate threat to the public safety.
+The nuisance is subject to abatement as provided by Portland City Code Title 29, except as provided in this Chapter.
+Abatement by the City will be conducted at the direction of the City Administrator.
+The City Administrator may direct summary abatement where there is an immediate threat to the public safety.

-2. B. Recovery of costs incurred by the City in the abatement of a landslide shall be as provided in Title 29, and such costs shall be assessed to the responsible property.
+2. B. Recovery of costs incurred by the City in the abatement of a landslide will be as provided in Title 29, and such costs will be assessed to the responsible property.

 17.41.050 Abatement.